 Plantar fasciitis is a common cause of heel pain that is characterized by the inflammation of the plantar fascia, a thick band of connective tissue (ligament) that runs from the heel bone to the toes.
 Plantar fasciitis typically causes a stabbing pain in the bottom of the heel and/or middle of the foot, often presenting in the morning as the first steps are taken or after prolonged sitting or lying down.
 Because the plantar fascia ligaments experience daily wear and tear, they can easily become inflamed and cause the stiffness associated with plantar fasciitis.
 It is a common ankle and foot disorder.

 Plantar fasciitis pain usually decreases as the patient moves and is typically not bothersome during exercise, however, it is not unusual for the pain to worsen after exercise.
 Most patients who experience plantar fasciitis are affected in only one foot, but it is possible for both feet to have plantar fascia pain.
 Contact our ankle and foot surgeon – podiatrist Dr. Vincent Inglima for a consultation.
 Please call or submit an online appointment request for Decatur, Fort Worth, or Mansfield.

 What Causes Plantar Fasciitis?

 The plantar fascia is shaped similarly to a bowstring and supports the arch of the foot, acting as a shock absorber as we walk.
 When excessive tension or stress is placed on the plantar fascia, small tears can occur.
-Over time, repeated tearing can cause the plantar fascia to become irritated and inflamed.
+Over time, the repeated tearing can cause the plantar fascia to become irritated and inflamed.
 In many cases, the exact cause of plantar fasciitis is unclear, however, certain risk factors can increase the likelihood of developing the condition.

-Rick factors for plantar fasciitis include:
+Risk factors for plantar fasciitis include:

 - Obesity: Carrying excess weight can overstress the plantar fascia.